openboxes/.github/.github/CODE_OF_CONDUCT.md

 ## Reporting a Violation
 Community members may report Code of Conduct violations to community leaders.
 Members may report violations whether they happen in public OpenBoxes spaces or in private spaces, such as DMs or emails.

-> [!IMPORTANT]
-> If you believe someone is violating the Code of Conduct, we kindly ask that you notify us by sending an email to support@openboxes.com.
+If you believe someone is violating the Code of Conduct, we kindly ask that you notify us by sending an email to support@openboxes.com.

 When a violation has been reported by a community member, community leaders will review the report impartially and take action promptly, ensuring to do so in a way that respects the privacy and security of the reporter.
 The identity of the reporter should not be revealed unless strictly necessary.